Nepal Travel Guide

 5. Tipping

-Tipping is a tip for good service and not mandatory.
-Trekkers’ guides are tipped $10-20 a day and porters $5-10 a day at the conclusion of the trek.
-Restaurant personnel are worth 5-10% for good service unless there is already a service charge on the bill.
+Tipping is a tip for good service and is not mandatory.
+Trekkers' guides are tipped $10-20 a day and porters $5-10 a day at the conclusion of the trek.
+Restaurant personnel are worth 5-10% for good service, unless there is already a service charge on the bill.
 Taxi drivers do not anticipate tips but appreciate rounding off fares.
 Hotel personnel are worth 100-200 NPR for significant assistance with luggage or extra requests.

 Food and Accommodation in Nepal

-Nepal offers mixed dining and lodging that both reflects traditional hospitality and growing internationalization.
+Nepal offers mixed dining and lodging that both reflect traditional hospitality and growing internationalization.
 Cuisine ranges from simple dal bhat in mountain teahouses to expensive international cuisine in urban areas.
 Food safety is extremely variable, with improved standards in established tourist eateries.
 Lodging runs from simple mountain lodges to heritage hotels and luxury boutique hotels, with the majority offering sincere hospitality regardless of price.
 Accommodation and food both turn basic and restricted as you move further towards the off-beat areas, but cultural authenticity generally compensates for reduced comforts.

 Local Food